eastgenomics/eris/README.md

 - `mane_ext_id`: the external file ID for the release-tagged MANE CSV file
 - `mane_release`: the release version associated with the MANE CSV file and its file ID.
 This must consist only of numbers and full stops, e.g. 1.0.1.
 - `gff`: path to parsed gff.tsv (project-Fkb6Gkj433GVVvj73J7x8KbV:file-GF611Z8433Gk7gZ47gypK7ZZ)
 - `gff_release`: the documented release version for the `gff` file you are providing for transcript annotations.
 This must consist only of numbers and full stops.
-It is recommended that you use the GENCODE release, and if you use VEP in your pipeline, you should select a release compatible with your currently-used VEP version.
+It is recommended that you use the Ensembl release, and if you use VEP in your pipeline, you should select a release compatible with your currently-used VEP version.
 - `g2refseq`: path to the g2refseq table from the HGMD database, in csv format
 - `g2refseq_ext_id`: external file ID for release-tagged HGMD g2refseq table
 - `markname`: path to markname table from the HGMD database, in csv format